Ito-Wentzell-Lions formula for measure dependent random fields under full and conditional measure flows: It o-Wentzell-Lions chain rule with a full flow of measures

 Let $(\mu_t)_{t \in [0,T]}$ be the law of the solution to \eqref{eq:GenericYprocess-FullFlow22} satisfying Assumption \ref{Assump:SDE-Y-mu-1BM}.
 Let $(X_t)_{t \in [0,T]}$ be the solution process to \eqref{eq:ProcessX-fullFlowMeasures} under Assumption \ref{Assump:SDE-X-1BM}.

 Then the process $(u_t(X_t,\mu_t))_{t\in[0,T]}$ is an It\^o process $\bP$-a.s.~satisfying the dynamics

-with $u_0(X_0,\mu_0) = f(X_0,\mu_0)$. \end{theorem} Observe that the first two lines on the RHS of the formula are the ones from our Theorem \ref{theo:IW-FullFlow-measureOnly}, whereas the last two arise from the standard It\^o-Wentzell formulae. \begin{proof} In view of the proof of Theorem \ref{theo:IW-FullFlow-measureOnly} we assume a compactification/mollification argument in the measure component as been applied.
+with $u_0(X_0,\mu_0) = f(X_0,\mu_0)$. \end{theorem} Observe that the terms of the first and the last line on the RHS of the formula are the ones from our Theorem \ref{theo:IW-FullFlow-measureOnly}, whereas the middle two arise from the standard It\^o-Wentzell formulae.

+\begin{proof} In view of the proof of Theorem \ref{theo:IW-FullFlow-measureOnly} we assume a compactification/mollification argument in the measure component has been applied.
 In this way we avoid a repetition of arguments.

-We start by fixing a time $T$ and let $\Delta_K=\{0=t_0<t_1<\cdots<t_K=T\}$ be a partition of $[0,T]$ with modulus $|\Delta_K|=\min_{0\leq j\leq K-1}|t_{j+1}-t_j|>0$.
+We start by fixing a time $T$ and let $\Pi_K=\{0=t_0<t_1<\cdots<t_K=T\}$ be a partition of $[0,T]$ with modulus $|\Pi_K|=\min_{0\leq j\leq K-1}|t_{j+1}-t_j|>0$.
 Then